 Progesterone can only be synthesized from the pregnenolone precursor molecule made by the body (3).
-Taking a vitamin supplement containing vitamins C and B6 along with magnesium helps the body to make more pregnenolone which then can be converted into progesterone.
-This enables women who cannot make enough progesterone due to a medical condition such as PCOS or estrogen dominance, to supplement and relieve some of the symptoms of low progesterone.
+Taking a vitamin supplement containing vitamins C and B6 along with magnesium might help the body to make more pregnenolone which then can be converted into progesterone.

-Other vitamin supplements that help boost progesterone levels in your diet include vitamin B6, zinc picolinate, magnesium citrate, vitamin D3, omega 3 fatty acids from fish oil or algae, and L-arginine.
+Other nutrients that may help promote normal progesterone production include vitamin B6, zinc, magnesium, vitamin D3, omega 3 fatty acids from fish oil or algae, and L-arginine.